Song of the Deep: Development

 The retail chain GameStop published and distributed the game through its stores and on Steam, under the GameTrust Games division.
 The partnership between GameStop and Insomniac grew from a conversation about a year prior to the game's announcement, between Insomniac's Ted Price and GameStop's Mark Stanley, in charge of the company's development of new ventures.
 Stanley has spoken to Price about GameStop reaching more directly to players.
 Price had shown Stanley Song of the Deep, which had already been in development for some time, and their approach to the game's world.
 The two saw opportunities to work together to promote the title favorably for both companies, and formed the distribution agreement.
 Price notes that while GameStop has been fully supportive of the effort, Insomniac has full creative control on the title.
 Stanley affirmed that GameStop is staying out of the creative process, and decisions such as GameStop branding would be made to make sure Insomniac and the game are successful.
 GameStop also considered using its ThinkGeek marketing division to produce tie-in merchandise for the game.
 Stanley considers this their first foray into working this closely with a developer directly, and used the experience to explore other potential options for GameStop.

 Reception

 Song of the Deep received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Slant Magazine gave the PlayStation 4 version four stars out of five, saying that it was "uninspired only when it comes to its boss encounters, which end up being repetitive gauntlets of angry anglerfish enemies.
+Everywhere else, the game overflows with detail and creativity."
+Digital Spy gave the Xbox One version three-and-a-half stars out of five, saying, "If you like your Metroidvanias it's well worth diving in."
+However, Metro gave the same console version six out of ten, calling it "A different take on the usual Metroidvania formula, but while the story and setting are charming the puzzles are rarely anything other than frustrating."

 GameStop reported that 120,000 units of the game had sold by August 2016, with about 80% of these from retail sales.